-Inventories, if any, are valued at cost using the first-in/first-out method.
-The costs of governmental fund-type inventories are recorded as expenditures when consumed rather than when purchased.
+Inventories, if any, are valued at cost using the fist-in/first-out method.
+Costs of governmental fund-type inventories are recorded as expenditures when consumed rather than when purchased.
 Certain payments to vendors reflect costs applicable to future accounting periods and are recorded as prepaid items in both government-wide and fund financial statements.